MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 ## License

-Distributed under the terms of the [MIT] license, "yfp-spots-in-yeasts" is free and open source software
+Distributed under the terms of the [MIT] license, "spots-in-yeasts" is free and open source software

 ## Issues